Hi I'm Michael Johnston

-I am currently a missionary for the Church of Jesus Christ of Latter-day Saints!
-I am called to serve in the Utah St. George Mission!
-Back at home in college I was just working on general requirements, however I also played clarinet for local musical productions, and I worked as a piano accompanist for the high school I graduated from.
-I love to spend time with my family and friends!
-I'm thankful for the opportunity to serve my Heavenly Father!
+I'm a college student at Oklahoma State University, studying Spanish!
+I also play clarinet for local musical productions, and I worked as a piano accompanist for the high school I graduated from.
+I currently work doing insurance exams as a paramedical examiner.
+I enjoy working out every day with a couple of buddies and trying to get better at exercises that I'm not good at.
+More than anything, though, I love spending time with my family and friends.

 When my father died when I was 11, I began looking for God.
 I went to other churches and couldn't find Him.
 Heavenly Father didn't feel personal.
 However, when a Mormon family from Utah moved into my area I got to know them.
 A couple years later, they arranged a trip for my school's choir to go see the Mormon Tabernacle Choir (I go to school with some of their kids).
 As we left, I got really interested in the church, so I looked up "Mormon Church" on google.
 Needless to say, I got a bunch of nasty rumors and was pushed away from the church for a few months.
 Well, after a few months I got interested again after we visited this family's house to go Christmas caroling.
 I then realized I was being called by God to learn.
 At that point, I went to mormon.org and began having online chats with Elder Bryan Sabin about the church.
 Everything I learned felt familiar and I realized it was all stuff my dad had taught me before his death.
 Then I decided to speak with the missionaries at the local LDS church, after the second discussion with the local missionaries I decided to make the decision to be baptized.
 I was baptized and confirmed on January 17, 2010.
 Best decision of my life.
 I finally know my Heavenly Father and His Son Jesus Christ.

 How I live my faith